Valentine's Day and grief

 If you are really struggling with the thought of Valentine’s Day, you could ignore the day completely.
 Take the day off work if you can, delete your social media for the day and do things that make you happy - maybe that’s baking, watching a Netflix show, going on a walk or simply having a lazy day.

-The truth is, the day will be full of different feelings.
-There will be many firsts without your partner.
+The truth is, Valentine's Day will be full of different feelings.
 Bereaved people often tell us that the run up to these days is actually more exhausting than the day itself.
-This Valentine’s Day, be loving and kind to yourself.
+So this year, remember to be loving and kind to yourself.

 Online Bereavement Support